LISTEN TO THIS ARTICLE

 The Human Intervention Cliff

 When the repair agent successfully recovers from a malformed artifact, it does so by falling back to programmatic-first repair policies.
 It detects the specific failure mode (missing field, wrong type, invalid range) and applies a deterministic fix.
 These are effectively cached coordination strategies.
+SPEAR averages just 1.5 LLM invocations per repair with full protocols, compared to 2.17 without self-healing.

-At that point, a human looks at the failure, understands the multi-agent context that the repair agent couldn't access, and either fixes the artifact or updates the coordination protocol.
-This takes minutes to hours.
+When programmatic repair fails and LLM-based repair can't resolve the issue — the remaining 6% of cases where PFIR doesn't succeed — a human has to look at the failure, understand the multi-agent context that the repair agent couldn't access, and either fix the artifact or update the coordination protocol.

 The same cliff appears in production deployments where agents meet real-world constraints, except there the failure boundary is even less predictable.